IBM Cloud Docs

 From the list of Block Storage for VPC snapshots, you can create a Block Storage for VPC volume and specify whether it is attached to a virtual server instance or unattached (stand-alone).
 If you choose to attach a volume, you can select an existing virtual server instance or choose to create an instance.
 The new volumes are added to the list of Block Storage for VPC volumes.

 1. Go to the list of Block Storage for VPC snapshots.
-In the IBM Cloud console, click the Navigation menu menu icon > VPC Infrastructure VPC icon Storage > Block Storage for VPC snapshots.
+In the IBM Cloud console, click the Navigation menu menu icon > Infrastructure VPC icon Storage > Block Storage for VPC snapshots.

 2. Select a backup snapshot from the list.
 The Created by column shows which snapshots were created by a backup policy.
 Snapshots must be in a stable state for restoration.